urbantrout/docs/en/templating/tags.md

 # Tags

-On top of the template tags that [Twig comes with](http://twig.sensiolabs.org/doc/tags/index.html), Craft provides a few of its own.
+In addition to the template tags that [Twig comes with](http://twig.sensiolabs.org/doc/tags/index.html), Craft provides a few of its own.

 * [`{% cache %}`](tags/cache.md)
 * [`{% exit %}`](tags/exit.md)